UK self-published authors need to duplicate their ebook promotion

-The cause of the notice is because all Amazon Stores are geo-protected in some form.
+The cause of the notice is because all Amazon Stores are geo-protected in some form for UK authors.

-However, there seem to be more strict restrictions on the Amazon UK store than on others.
+However, there seems to be more strict restrictions on the Amazon UK store than on others.

-For UK self-published authors, it is absolutely essential to make sure that any ebook buy links posted to social media are using the Amazon.com ebook page link.
+For UK self-published authors, it is absolutely essential to make sure that any Kindle book buy links posted to social media are using the Amazon.com ebook page link.